SaxySam/Git_Instructions/README.md

 git commit -m "[Commit Message]"
 ```

-> **Make sure to include the quotation marks around the commit message otherwise the command will not enter correctly**
+> **Make sure to include the quotation marks around the commit message; otherwise, the command will not enter correctly.**

 To push all staged changes to the remote repository using the terminal, run the following command line: